If you don't have a registered account with Auth0, you can visit the Signup page and create an account easily.

 - After successful login with Auth0, you can find the Applications menu on the left-hand side menus

 - Click on Application → Create application

-- Type in your Application nameand choose an application type as Regular Web Applications and click on Create button
+- Type in your Application nameand choose an application type as Regular Web Applications and click on the Create button

 Configure Auth0 OpenID with Document360

 It would be easier if you have the Auth0 and Document360 portal open in different browser tabs or windows.
 The setup would require values from each application to be copy-pasted between them.

 Login to your Document360 portal and select your project

 - Click on the Settings menu, under Advanced select Enterprise SSO

 - Copy the values of Login redirect URI and Logout redirect URI and paste those values in the Auth0 application.